 Did you notice the paper hearts you took off your window art?
 We thought ours looked so pretty that rather than throw them away we mounted them onto card stock and made greeting cards out of them.

-More Valentine Crafts To Enjoy:
+More Fun Valentine Crafts For Kids: